jaywreddy/spiderpig/lab_0/README.md

 ### Exercises

+1. Install VirtualBox.

+1. Import the cs194-028.ova Virtual Machine in VirtualBox with File > Import Appliance ...

-1. Run the Virtual Machine image and open a terminal.
+1. Run the VM by double-clicking it and open a terminal.

 1. Make sure you have the most up to date DigiFab code by entering

 ```
-cd digifab
+cd ~/digifab
 git pull origin master
 ```

 You should do this every time you start working on solution code.

-1. Enter the following commands to initialize your repository, replacing replacing the xx's with your team number.
+1. Enter the following commands to initialize your repository, replacing the xx's with your team number.

 ```
 git init ~/team_xx